-MITS 5620G Special Topics in IT Management: Contemporary Management for IT Security Professionals.
-The business world has changed dramatically over the past five years, with increasing pressures on managers to not only integrate information technology into all aspects of an organization's business operations to improve efficiency and customer responsiveness but to understand and manage diversity and other key human resource issues in the workplace.
-This course integrates contemporary management theories and approaches into the analysis of management and organizations by covering a wide range of topics, including the fall of the dotcoms and problems and challenges encountered by the dot-coms; moods and emotions; emotional intelligence: how managers create culture; ethical organizational cultures; different kinds of diversity; groups and teams; effective communication; how Information Technology is making the world smaller; designing global Information Technology sysand tems: B2Bnetworks Information Technology; knowledge management and Information Technology; control systems and Information Technology; employee stock options and other motivational devices; and transformational leadership.
+MITS 5620G Special Topics in IT Management -Contemporary Management for IT Security Professionals.
+The business world has changed dramatically over the past five years, with increasing pressures on managers to not only integrate information technology into all aspects of an organization's business operations but also to improve efficiency and customer responsiveness and understand and manage diversity and other key human resource issues in the workplace.
+This course integrates contemporary management theories and approaches into the analysis of management and organizations by covering a wide range of topics, including the fall of the dot-coms and problems and challenges encountered by the dot-coms; moods and emotions; emotional intelligence; how managers create culture; ethical organizational cultures; different kinds of diversity; groups and teams; effective communication; how information technology is making the world smaller; designing global information technology systems; B2Bnetworks and information technology; knowledge management and Information Technology; control systems and information technology; employee stock options and other motivational devices; and transformational leadership.
 3 cr, 3 lec.